-If you plan to visit Arches National Park, you’ll need to know what to pack.
+If you’re planning an Arches National Park vacation, you’ll need to know what to pack.

 The climate and altitude in southeast Utah can be harsh if you’re not prepared with the right clothing, hydration, food, personal items and hiking gear.